 In fact, I often advise fellow RVers to load up their rigs and then take them to be weighed.
 This will give you a good idea as to whether your tire pressure should be adjusted based upon the added weight.
 Frankly, to figure this out on your own, it’s a complicated equation and I’m not even going to attempt that here in this column.
 I’m just not that mathematically smart.

-Instead, you should contact the manufacturer of your tires, or a tire specialist.
-They can quickly calculate those configurations and further advise you on whether or not your RV tires will work at the original recommended pressure, or if there should be an adjustment to the PSI based upon the added weight.
+Instead, you should contact the tire manufacturer, or a tire specialist.
+They can quickly calculate those configurations and further advise you on whether or not your RV tires will work at the original recommended inflation pressure, or if there should be an adjustment to the PSI based upon the added weight.

 Also, when evaluating your rig’s tires, keep in mind where they’re manufactured.
 If they’re manufactured in China, get rid of them and purchase American made tires as soon as you can.
 As I have said in previous articles, RV manufacturers are in the business of making money, and they cut corners by using the least expensive components when they build your RV.